 top of page

-There are two types of spousal support in California: temporary (or pendente lite) and permanent (or judgment).
+There are two types of spousal support California recognises: temporary (or pendente lite) and permanent alimony (or judgment).

 • Temporary spousal support is ordered based on a computer calculation based on each party’s income, tax-filing status, and certain deductions, and is paid during the pendency of the proceedings.
-Temporary spousal support is used to preserve the “status quo”, or to maintain the marital standard of living (to the extent possible), pending final judgment.
+Temporary alimony in California is used to preserve the “status quo”, or to maintain the marital standard of living (to the extent possible), pending final judgment.

-• Permanent spousal support is part of the final judgment and is based on factors outlined in Family Code §4320, which considers the marital standard of living, the duration of the marriage, and each party’s existence in the workforce.
+• Permanent spousal support California law recognises as being part of the final judgment, is based on factors outlined in Family Code §4320, which considers the marital standard of living, the duration of the marriage, and each party’s existence in the workforce.

-Retroactivity of spousal support is limited to the date on which a Request for Order seeking support was filed.
+Retroactivity of alimony California law states is limited to the date on which a Request for Order seeking support was filed.
 It’s important to file a request or oppose a request, for temporary spousal support quickly and timely.
 Don’t let the fear of the “what ifs” prevent you from knowing your rights regarding spousal support.

 Competent Representation for Meaningful Results

-Spousal support is a complicated legal process that warrants hiring a lawyer.
+Spousal support California clients should be aware of, is a complicated legal process that warrants hiring an experienced family law lawyer.
 Given the variations in the law and the numerous factors affecting the amount of spousal support owed by one party to the other, it is in your best interest to seek sound legal advice from experienced counsel.

-To speak to an attorney at Law Office of Channe G. Coles about your spousal support issues and concerns, call us at (805) 617-4618 to schedule your confidential consultation.
+To speak to a spousal support California attorney at the Law Office of Channe G. Coles about your issues, alimony in California and any concerns, call us at (805) 617-4618 to schedule your confidential consultation.

 bottom of page